We countered a very wield runtime error today, after migrated some data from a legacy database.

 In the statement, if the rating is not null, the COALESCE function will return the actual value if the rating is NULL, then the COALESCE will find the next not null value, which must be 0.

 Besides COALESCE function, there is another function called NULLIF, which might mislead you to a totally wrong way just as what I had.
+According to postgres document, the function might behave in a totally opposite way than you expected.

 The NULLIF function returns a null value if value1 equals value2; otherwise it returns value1.
 This can be used to perform the inverse operation of the COALESCE